Vaudeville in the Philippines: Bodabil during World War II

-The Japanese invasion of the Philippines in late 1941 led to a halt in film production in the country, at the insistence of the Japanese who were not keen to allow Western influences to persist within the country.
-Bodabil however was permitted, and it became the predominant form of entertainment in the country.
+The Japanese invasion of the Philippines in late 1941 led to a halt in film production in the country, at the insistence of the Japanese, who were not keen to allow Western influences to persist within the country.
+Bodabil, however, was permitted, and it became the predominant form of entertainment in the country.
 Many film actors whose careers had been stalled became regular performers in bodabil shows.

 Among the performers whose careers were jumpstarted during this period were Panchito Alba, Anita Linda, Rosa Mia, the tandem of Pugo and Togo, and Dolphy, who started under the stage name "Golay" as a comic dance partner of Bayani Casimiro.

 Many bodabil shows during the war incorporated subtle anti-Japanese and pro-American messages.
 Pugo and Togo had a popular routine where they portrayed Japanese soldiers wearing multiple wristwatches on both of their arms, and they were soon briefly incarcerated for that spoof.
 There were comedic and dramatic skits that referred to the impending return of "Mang Arturo", an allusion to General MacArthur's promise, "I shall return."
-Even guerilla members attended bodabil shows, and when word reached the performers that the Kempetai were due to arrive, they'd break out into a special song that served as code to the guerillas to leave the premises.
+Even guerrilla members attended bodabil shows, and when word reached the performers that the Kempetai were due to arrive, they'd break out into a special song that served as code to the guerillas to leave the premises.